Sonoran-Software/SonoranBot-Documentation/tutorials/getting-started/sonoran-cms-integration.md

 **Link your Discord Account**

-Once enabled in the CMS, users who do not yet have their Discord account linked with their Sonoran account will see the following banner:
+Once the bot has been added and linked to CMS, any users who do not yet have their Discord account linked with their Sonoran account will see the following banner:

 ![Bot_LinkDiscordCMS.png](/tutorials/getting-started/sonoran-cms-integration/Bot_LinkDiscordCMS.png)

+They will be required to link their discord in order for the bot's features to work on them.
+This banner will show until they link their Discord to their Sonoran account.

 ## 2. Role Mapping <a href="#2.-role-mapping" id="2.-role-mapping"></a>